alexjlim/alexjlim.github.io/_pages/primers.md

 A curated collection of posts providing technical/thematic context for most of the material on this site.

-**Mathematical Preliminaries**

-- How to think about a Matrix
-- Fundamental Matrix Decompositions
+**Preliminaries**

 - Probability and Uncertainty
 - Conditional Probabilities
 - Relationships between Probability Distributions
+- Maximum Likelihood Estimation
 - Monte Carlo Integration
 - Properties of Markov Chains

 **Statistical Modeling**

+- Bayesian Modeling
 - Developing a Coherent Bayesian Workflow
-- Reconciling Frequentist and Bayesian Inference
-- Generative Models and Probabilistic Programming
+- Generative Models
 - How to choose a Prior
 - Strategies for Model Selection
-- Uncertainty Quantification
-- Variational Inference
-- Gaussian Processes

 **Algorithms for Inference**